shanawho/Framer-Workshop/README.md

 - Slides: Intro to Programming

 **Lab 1**
+- Concept review
-- Concept review: Write out in pseudocode five different types of events present in apps and what properties they change
+    - Write out in pseudocode five different types of events present in apps and what properties they change
 - Build your own simple interaction or flow with Framer's design editor or Sketch

 **Lesson 2: Board Picker**